 The development of a photograph was an artform, as it required much precision, trial and error, and the desire to recreate reality in a single snapshot.
-Today - given the accessibility to cameras and the importance placed on documenting real life events - photography encompasses a wide range of styles, including commercial, photojournalism and fine art photography.
+Today - given the accessibility to cameras and the importance placed on documenting real life events - contemporary photography encompasses a wide range of styles, including commercial, photojournalism and fine art photography.

 The history of the photograph

-When was photography considered art?
+When was photography considered fine art?